bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 };
 ~~~~

-Remembering reference to application context may be skipped here, because we can always call `getApplicationContext` method within our Activity. `BroadcastReceiver` is an abstract class and describes behaviour on receiving informations via Intent.
+Remembering reference to application context is not always necessary, as long as we can call `getApplicationContext` method within our Activity.
+Let's keep it now because we will modify it later.
+`BroadcastReceiver` is an abstract class and describes behaviour on receiving informations via Intent.

 Registering listener looks like this: